Mathematical statistics

 xlabel="Выпавшее число", ylabel="Вероятность", ylims=(0,0.22))

-Task: Plot the probability density function of a distribution with mathematical expectation 1.5 and variance equal to 3.1.
+Task: Plot the probability density of a distribution with a mathematical expectation of 1.5 and a variance of 3.1.

 using Distributions, Plots, LaTeXStrings